yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-7-Information-Diffusion-in-Social-Media.md

 ![image-20230410152635149](images/image-20230410152635149.png)

-- SI model has a ==logistic growth function== compared to the HIV/AIDS growth in the United States
+- SI model has a **logistic growth function** compared to the HIV/AIDS growth in the United States

 #### SIR Model